 - Buy duplicates of food and other essential items that you already use.
 If you run out of peanut butter one week, buy two jars and put one jar into your food storage inventory.
 Adding a few extra packages, cans, or jars of the food you normally buy is a quick and painless way to build up supplies of food, household products, or over-the-counter medications you routinely use.

 - Mark the newly purchased items with the date you bought them — a permanent marker such as a Sharpie works well.
 When you need another jar or can of something, you can refer to the purchase date to use the oldest item up first.
 Rotation of stored items will ensure that they get used up before their expiration date.

 - Buy in bulk whenever possible.
 Save money and stock up by purchasing larger quantities of anything you use when it is on sale.
 Buying in bulk is a great way to save money and stock up on your supplies at the same time!
 Use coupons or shop at wholesalers, or food co-ops to maximize your purchasing power.

-A food storage program can seem like a daunting task at first, but with small steps and careful planning, you can reach your goal of being self-sufficient in an emergency or an extended period of time.
+A food storage program can seem like a daunting task at first, but with small steps and careful planning, you can reach your goal of being self-sufficient in an emergency or an extended period.

-The above tips are what we do on a regular basis.
-Not knowing what lies ahead, why not give the above some thought and see what you can get in place so you are better prepared too?
+The above tips are what we do regularly.
+But, not knowing what lies ahead, why not give the above some thought and see what you can get in place so you are better prepared.